-The focus of this statement relates to the continued impunity enjoyed by Bush Administration officials for their crime of aggression against Iraq and the negative implications on international human rights as a result of such aggression, perpetuated by the decision in the United States of America court case Saleh, et al. v.
+The focus of this statement relates to the continued impunity enjoyed by Bush Administration officials for their crime of aggression against Iraq and the negative implications on international human rights as a result, perpetuated by the United States court case, Saleh, et al. v.
 Bush, et al. (Saleh)1.
-The Saleh case, decided February 10, 2017 by the United States Court of Appeal for the Ninth Circuit (the "Ninth Circuit"), held that U.S. officials were immunized under domestic law from judicial scrutiny even where a party alleged that such officials had violated the jus cogens norm against aggression and international treaties prohibiting the crime of aggression.
+The Saleh case, decided February 10, 2017 by the United States Court of Appeal for the Ninth Circuit (the "Ninth Circuit"), held that U.S. officials were immunized under domestic law from judicial scrutiny even for allegations that such officials had violated the jus cogens norm against aggression and international treaties prohibiting the crime of aggression.